Relintai/terraman/README.md

         return ._create_chunk(x, y, z, chunk)
 ```

-#### VoxelChunk
+#### TerraChunk

 Stores terrarin data, prop data.
-And mesh data (VoxelChunkDefault), and the mesh generation jobs.
+And mesh data (TerraChunkDefault), and the mesh generation jobs.

 When it starts building meshes it will start submitting jobs to thread_pool (if present) one by one.

-#### VoxelMesher
+#### TerraMesher

-If you want to implement your own meshing algorithm you can do so by overriding ``` void _add_chunk(chunk: VoxelChunk) virtual ```.
+If you want to implement your own meshing algorithm you can do so by overriding ``` void _add_chunk(chunk: TerraChunk) virtual ```.

-VoxelMesher works similarly to SurfaceTool, so first you need to set colors, uvs, etc and then call add_vertex.
+TerraMesher works similarly to SurfaceTool, so first you need to set colors, uvs, etc and then call add_vertex.
 They won't get reset, so for exaple if you want all your vertices to have a certain color, you can get away with setting it only once.

 ## Compiling